A few case studies and design examples

 "It enables us to build on our successes and learn from our failures along the way.
 When taken to heart, the Loop keeps us moving forward despite the uncertainty the future may hold."

-This approach to design was termed "The Loop" and had a basic flow: Observe, Reflect, Make.
 A great synopsis is located on their official page.

 LinkedIn: Connect with me